Yesimtsn/DSA210_project/README.md

 1. First i'm going to collect Youtube API and Google takeout data.
 2. Then i will parse the important data (e.g. video categories, titles, watch times).
-3. I will make visulization of data that i collected.
+3. I will make the visulization of data that i collected.
-4. After the visulization, i'm going to analyze correlations and give most likely explanations for the behaviours of my data.
+4. After the visulization, i'm going to analyze the plots and find correlations and give most likely explanations for the behaviours of my data.
-5. Finally conclude the project with the most interested topics that i'm in, the most frequent times of my watch history and the ultimate goal of my Youtube usage.
+5. Finally i will conclude the project with the most interested topics that i'm in, the most frequent times of my watch history and the ultimate goal of my Youtube usage.

 *CONCLUSION:*